lsug/lsug-website/CONTRIBUTING.md

 | `lsug.ui.meetup.Meetup`   | An upcoming meetup | https://www.lsug.co.uk/meetups/2019-08-21  |
 | `lsug.ui.event.EventPage` | A past event       | https://www.lsug.co.uk/events/2019-08-21/0 |

-The ScalaJS code controls the behaviour of the site.

-The appearance is controlled by [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), written in [SASS files](https://sass-lang.com/) in the [stylesheets directory](web/stylesheets).
+The appearance is styled with [SASS](https://sass-lang.com/), found in the [stylesheets directory](web/stylesheets).

 ### The server

 The server is a webservice responsible for providing the client with event-related information.
 You can view its API at https://www.lsug.co.uk/api/.

 Event information is stored in pm files in the [resources directory](server/src/main/resources/meetups).
-These files are written in a custom format, inspired by the programmable book format, [Pollen](https://docs.racket-lang.org/pollen/).
+These files are written in a custom format inspired by the [Pollen book publishing format](https://docs.racket-lang.org/pollen/).
 The server parses and decodes the event files into protocol datatypes, then serves these to the client.
-It also queries meetup.com to find the number of attendees for each event.
+It also queries [meetup.com](https://www.meetup.com/) to find the number of attendees for each event.

 # Local Development

 The website is built using [mill](https://github.com/lihaoyi/mill), a build tool for Scala.
-You can start it using

-Open a terminal and start it with:
+Start it with:

 ```sh
 mill web.run